 One of my friends told me when I became pregnant, you’re a researcher, you’ll do your research and you’ll figure it out.
-She was right.

-But since many books, podcasts and websites already exist, created by people who have done even more research than me I thought I’d just put together this list of my favourite resources for any new parents or parents to be.
+But since many books, podcasts and websites already exist, created by people who have done even more research than me, I thought I’d just put together this list of my favourite resources for any new parents or parents to be.

-Weather you want to go all natural or open to every and all possibilities Sundin’s book takes the fear out of the experience.
+Weather you want to go all natural or are open to every and all possibilities Sundin’s book takes the fear out of the experience.

 My Strong Little Body by Alana Gardini (affiliate link)

 At a loss for what to do with that demanding, bored little baby?

 Got a tummy time anarchist?

 Starting to worry about why your bub ain’t crawlin’ yet?

 With activities from birth to crawling and written by a physiotherapist, it’s a one stop shop for all your bubs gross motor skill development needs.

 The best part about The Wonder Weeks is not the end to agonizing over your baby’s development but rather that explanation for why your little angel WON’T. STOP.
 CRYING. and the knowledge that this too shall pass.